Voting and Democratic Citizenship in Africa

 Michael Bratton, editor

-Lynne Rienner Publishers, Forthcoming in April 2013
+Lynne Rienner Publishers, April 2013

 "An excellent book, conceptually tightly woven....
 Readers will benefit from important information about how Africans perceive elections and how voting relates to the broader project of democratization on the continent."

 How do individual Africans view competitive elections?
 How do they behave at election time?
 What are the implications of new forms of popular participation for citizenship and democracy?
 Drawing on a decade of research from the cross-national Afrobarometer project, the authors of this seminal collection explore the emerging role of mass politics in Africa's fledgling democracies.

 Michael Bratton is University Distinguished Professor of political science and African studies at Michigan State University.
 He also serves as senior adviser to the Afrobarometer.

 - Voting and Democratic Citizenship in Africa: An Overview—M. Bratton.

 - Where Do Elections Lead in Africa?—M. Bratton.